inlab-geo/cofi/docs/source/installation.rst

 risk of breaking anything else on your system.
 There are a number of tools that can facilitate this, including `venv`, `virtualenv`, `conda` and `mamba`.

-.. admonition:: steps to create a virtual environment
+.. dropdown:: Expand for how to manage virtual environments
-  :class: attention, dropdown
+  :icon: package

   .. tab-set::